afuhflynn/afuhflynn/README.md

 ---

+## 🎶 Musical Talents
+- 🎹 **Piano**: Skilled in playing and creating melodies.
+- 🎸 **Bass Guitar**: Bringing depth to music with rhythmic basslines.
+- 🎤 **Singing**: A passion for vocal performance and harmony.

+Music is not just a hobby but a way to balance creativity and technical pursuits!

+---

 ## 📚 Books That Inspire Me
 - **Rich Dad Poor Dad** by Robert Kiyosaki
 - **Limitless** by Jim Kwik